-We recall that the Goodwin model represents, in a "starkly schematized" in his own words, yet incisive manner, the involved relationships between capitalists and workers.
-The need to deal with a modified formulation of the growth cycle model comes from the fact that the original formulation proposed in [11, 12] is not coherent.
-Indeed, despite the linearity of the real wage bargaining function and of the investment function, the original Goodwin model consists of two nonlinear differential equations of the Lotka-Volterra type, whose variables are wage share in national income and proportion of labor force employed, which by definition cannot exceed unit.
-On the other hand, orbits of the Goodwin model can lie everywhere in the first quadrant, possibly outside the unit square.
-Some contributions, such as those by Desai et al. [8] and Harvie et al. [14] have been devoted to fix such issue in an economic sensible manner.
-Nonetheless, as shown by Madotto et al. in [18], those works do not solve the problem with the orbit position, since the assumptions made in those two papers are not sufficient to guarantee that orbits lie inside the unit square.
-Hence, keeping the settings in [8, 14] as starting point, but taking into consideration the results obtained in [18], we here deal with a different reformulation of Goodwin growth cycle model, which in its outcomes is consistent with the meaning of the variables and, in particular, with their admissible range.
-In more detail, in our model revisitation, in regard to the real wage bargaining function we opt for the nonlinear formulation of the Phillips curve proposed by Phillips in [27], and considered e.g. in [8], while for the investment function we deal with a similar nonlinear formulation, used in the simulative analysis performed in [18] and satisfying the conditions found in that work, so as to ensure that orbits lie in the feasible region.
-We stress that a nonlinear investment function is grounded also from an economic viewpoint since, according to [9], followed by [39], it is suitable to encompass the description of a more flexible savings behavior with respect to its linear counterpart.
-Moreover, the nonlinear version of the Phillips curve [27] was initially considered by Goodwin, too, who then linearized that expression in its well-known model so as to obtain an approximation for it "in the interest of lucidity and ease of analysis" [11, page 55] (see also [8, page 2666]).
-Still the economic interpretation requires the real wage bargaining function to be increasing in the proportion of labor force employed, while the investment function has to be decreasing in the wage share in national income.
+We recall that the Goodwin model represents, in Goodwin's own words, a "starkly schematized", yet incisive, manner, the relationships between capitalists and workers.
+The need to deal with a modified formulation of the growth cycle model comes from the fact that the original formulation, proposed in [3,4], is not coherent.
+Indeed, despite the linearity of the real wage bargaining function and of the investment function, the original Goodwin model consists of two nonlinear differential equations of the Lotka-Volterra type, the variables of which are wage share in national income and proportion of labor force employed, which, by definition, cannot exceed unit.
+On the other hand, orbits of the Goodwin model can lie everywhere in the first quadrant, possibly outside the unit square (Goodwin was aware of this fact and, indeed, in ([3], p.
+57), he wrote "Both u [wage share in national income] and v [employment proportion] must be positive and v must, by definition, be less than unity; u normally will be also but may, exceptionally, be greater than unity (wages and consumption greater than total product by virtue of losses and disinvestment)").
+Some contributions, such as those by Desai et al. [6] and Harvie et al. [7], were devoted to fixing such an issue in an economically sensible manner.
+Nonetheless, as shown by Madotto et al. in [8], those works do not solve the problem with the orbit position, since the assumptions made in those two papers are not sufficient to guarantee that orbits lie inside the unit square.
+Hence, keeping the settings in [6,7] as a starting point, but taking into consideration the results obtained in [8], we deal here with a different reformulation of the Goodwin growth cycle model, which, in its outcomes, is consistent with the meanings of the variables and, in particular, with their admissible ranges.
+In more detail, in our revisitation of the model, in regard to the real wage bargaining function, we opt for the nonlinear formulation of the Phillips curve proposed by Phillips in [9], and considered, for example, in [6].
+For the investment function, we deal with a similar nonlinear formulation, used in the simulative analysis performed in [8], and satisfying the conditions found in that work, so as to ensure that orbits lie in the feasible region.
+We stress that a nonlinear investment function is also grounded from an economic viewpoint, since, according to [10], followed by [11], it is suitable to encompass the description of a more flexible savings behavior with respect to its linear counterpart.
+Moreover, the nonlinear version of the Phillips curve [9] was initially considered by Goodwin, too, who then linearized that expression in its well-known model so as to obtain an approximation for it, "in the interest of lucidity and ease of analysis" ([3], p.
+55) (see also [6], p.
+2666).
+Still, the economic interpretation requires the real wage bargaining function to be increasing in the proportion of labor force employed, while the investment function has to be decreasing in wage share in the national income.